Vaccination Associated Fibrosarcoma Cancer In Your Cat And What You Can Do To Prevent It

 6) Be sure your veterinarian keeps accurate records of the brands of vaccine used and the sites where they were given.
 Although this may not help your pet, it will help us to determine which brands of vaccine may be more likely to cause problems.
 To identify the vaccine used, it is now recommend that the feline panleukopenia-calicivirus-chlamydia-rhinotracheitis vaccination be given on the right shoulder.
 Rabies vaccination on the right rear leg as far down the leg as possible.
 Feline leukemia vaccination given on the same spot on the left rear leg.

 7) Many medications (such as corticosteroids, antibiotics, etc.) can be given in pill form rather than by injection.
 The medication in most tablets will be in your cat’s blood stream in less than an hour.
-So unless there is a pressing need for immediate action, avoid as many injections as you can for your cat.
-I know that cats are hard to pill – but the same study I referred to above (rptref) appeared to find a relationship between non-vaccine injections and the formation of fibrosarcomas.
+So unless there is a pressing need for immediate action, avoid as many injections for your cat as you can.
+In cats, for unknown reasons, fibrosarcomas appear to be a rare phenomenon at the site of a variety of injected medications at the point of injection. (read here)

 What Can Be Done If My Cat Develops A Fibrosarcoma?